 Specialist banking research, teaching and consultancy

-As such, we are able to provide specialist consultancy to the banking and financial services industry, public sector organisations, regulatory authorities and governments.
-Our core and associate members maintain extensive links to the International Monetary Fund, the European Central Bank, the Bank of England, the Financial Conduct Authority, HMT, Board of Governors of the Federal Reserve System, and the Federal Deposit Insurance Corporation.
+Drawing on the wide experience of our core and associate members, the Centre offers expert analysis of economic and business problems that affect the banking and financial sectors.
+We provide specialist consultancy to the banking and financial services industry, public sector organisations, regulatory authorities and governments.
+Our core and associate members maintain extensive links to industry and regulatory bodies, such as the International Monetary Fund, the European Central Bank, the Bank of England, the Financial Conduct Authority, HMT, Board of Governors of the Federal Reserve System, and the Federal Deposit Insurance Corporation.

 Recent News and Events